Iurii-Dziuban/mybatis-samples/README.md

 # mybatis-samples
-A project with mybatis capabilities with spring framework based on http://www.mybatis.org/spring/index.html
+A project with demo of mybatis capabilities with spring framework based on http://www.mybatis.org/spring/index.html H2 database is used in demo samples because of ease of use

 # Project structure
 Project structure is simple.
 Basically it is a maven project: